9 Types of Whisky: Bourbon, Scotch, Single Malt & Irish

 Just as it is with other alcoholic beverages, there are different types of whisky.
 They vary depending on the region of production, methods of production, and the different grains being used to create the drink.

-Familiarize yourself with the multiple kinds of whisky available, and maybe you can even discover your favorite one in the process.
+Familiarise yourself with the multiple kinds of whisky available, and maybe you can even discover your favourite one in the process.

 Related Article: Whisky Cocktail Recipes to Try at Home